Running Network Simulations with BMTK#

 Setup the enviornment.
 For most networks, this entails downloading or creating any auxiliary files required for network instantiation (morphology files, cell parameters, mod files, etc) and inputs (spikes, electrodes).

 Run the simulation(s).
 The majority of BMTK simulation can be fully defined in the SONATA config (although for advanced users BMTK allows extensive customization using Python).
-Thus we just need to execute an pre-generated python script with the above SONATA config file and let our simulation finish.
+Thus we just need to execute a pre-generated python script with the above SONATA config file and let our simulation finish.

 The rest of this guide will go through each of the above steps in detail.